112523chen/112523chen/README.md

 Welcome to my profile, I am a student, apsiring data scienist that is also interest in full stack development, and full-time learner.

 - 🔭 I’m currently working on data science projects and web apps
-- 🌱 I’m currently learning natural language processing in python along with machine learning
+- 🌱 I’m currently learning natural language processing and deep learning
-- 👯 I’m looking to collaborate on data science projects
+- 👯 I’m looking to collaborate on data science and web development projects
 - 🤔 I’m looking for help with project ideas
 - 💬 Ask me about music
 - 📫 How to reach me: